greytrey05/SUBVENTIONS-VERSEES-A-DES-ORGANISMES/Documentation.md

 The datasets for 2022 and 2023 were loaded using Pandas, and the first few rows were examined with head() to gain an initial understanding of the data structure and content.

 - Data Types and Completeness:
 Utilised info() to check data types and identify any missing values.
-Notably, the "idBeneficiaire" column had some missing entries, but these were retained for potential future analysis.
+Notably, the "idBeneficiaire" column had some missing entries, but these were retained for data accuracy.

 - Statistical Measures:
 Calculated key statistical measures for the subsidy amounts in both datasets: